ethss/RobloxCookieChecker/README.md

 ### 🔍 check_cookie Function

 - Takes a `.ROBLOSECURITY` cookie as input.
-- Sends a request to the Roblox profile page.
+- Sends a request to the api to check if cookie is valid
 - Returns the username and user ID if the cookie is valid.

 ### 🖥 main Function